StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 # urweb-queryX1-dyn-ctextbox-onkeyup

-This is a simple Ur/Web example which lets the user type into a `<ctextbox>` to instantly filter a list of US states, using the SQL `LIKE` operator.
+This is a simple Ur/Web example which lets the user type into a `<ctextbox>` to instantly filter a list (eg: of US states), using the SQL `LIKE` operator.

 It compiles and runs more-or-less correctly now.